Intro to TagTeam

 - Suggested short URL for this page = bit.ly/tagteam-intro

-- TagTeam development is based at Harvard's Berkman Center for Internet & Society and funded by the Harvard Library Lab.
+- TagTeam development is based at Harvard's Berkman Center for Internet & Society.
+The first three years of development were funded by the Harvard Library Lab.

-- Here's a video of Peter Suber talking about TagTeam in November 2011.
+- Here's a video of Peter Suber talking about TagTeam in November 2011, and another video with an update from August 2013.

-- Once you do, you may create TagTeam "hubs" or projects.
+- Once you've signed up, you may create TagTeam "hubs" or projects.
 You may always tag items for your own hubs, but you may only tag items for other hubs with the approval of the hub owner.

 - The original idea behind TagTeam was to create a tool with the features needed by the Open Access Tracking Project (OATP) and not provided by other tagging platforms.
 Throughout development, we have been very conscious that a tool with the features needed by OATP would be useful to social-tagging projects on any topic.

-- To allow user-defined tags on the input side to evolve into a standard vocabulary on the output side, under the control of project managers.
-OATP wanted the benefits of user-defined tags, for encouraging participation, but it also wanted the benefits of a standard vocabulary, for searching and organizing a body of knowledge.
-We call this feature, folksonomy in, ontology out.
+- Folksonomy in, ontology out.
+TagTeam allows user-defined tags on the input side to evolve into a standard vocabulary on the output side, under the control of project managers.
+This brings the benefits of user-defined tags (encouraging participation) as well as the benefits of a standard vocabulary (searching and organizing a body of knowledge).

-- To weed out duplicates in the output feeds.
-If one purpose of an output feed is alerting readers to new developments, then duplicates in the feed are a bug, not a feature, and they annoy busy readers.
+- Deduped feeds.
+Like many other tagging platforms, TagTeam publishes an RSS feed for each tag.
+But unlike any others, it removes duplicate items from each feed.
+If one purpose of an output feed is alerting readers to new developments, then duplicates in the feed are a bug, not a feature, and they slow down busy readers.

 TagTeam is a versatile, open-source, social-tagging platform and feed aggregator.
-It allows the members of a research project to tag online resources (articles, books, datasets, news stories, and so on) in order to organize knowledge in the field and alert readers to new developments.
+It lets members of a research project tag online resources (articles, books, datasets, news stories, and so on) to alert subscribers to new developments or to organize knowledge in the field.
 Other tagging platforms already offer rudimentary versions of these services.
 TagTeam goes further by allowing user-defined tags or folksonomies to evolve into standard vocabularies or ontologies under the direction of project managers.
-TagTeam eliminates duplicates from output feeds, enables project managers to eliminate spam, and frees participants in crowd-sourced, tag-based research projects from the need to agree on a common tagging platform.
+In addition, TagTeam combines the contributions of project participants even if they do not all use the same tagging platform, and even if they do not use TagTeam.

 From another point of view, TagTeam is a mashup engine for social-tagging projects.
 It can integrate the tags and tag feeds from multiple tagging platforms.
 After making its own copies of these tag records, it supports many kinds of targeted modification and combination.
 Then it publishes outputs in standard formats, like XML, for further mashups by other projects.
 At the same time, it stores all the tag records to which it subscribes, and added by users, for flexible, boolean searching.